oracle-livelabs/apex/nyc-genai-lab/8-appendix/8-appendix.md

     !["Page Designer"](images/highschool-chunk.png " ")

 8. All set.
 Now, run the application and see it in action!
-Follow Lab 6: [Run the Application](?lab=6-run-app) to run the app.
+Follow Lab 6: [Run the Application](?lab=6-run-app) to run the app. -->

 ## Acknowledgments

- - **Author** - Apoorva Srinivas, Senior Product Manager
+ - **Author** - Apoorva Srinivas, Principal Product Manager
- - **Last Updated By/Date** - Apoorva Srinivas, Senior Product Manager, February 2025
+ - **Last Updated By/Date** - Apoorva Srinivas, Principal Product Manager, June 2026